What To Do If You Receive A Party Wall Notice From Your Neighbour

 Your rights when receiving a party wall notice

 When you receive a party wall notice, it is your right to appoint a party wall surveyor to act on your behalf.
+Responding to the notice is crucial—if you fail to respond within the specified timeframe, the law treats it as dissent, and the building owner may proceed as if you have objected, which can affect your rights and involvement in the process.

 The fees for your party wall surveyor are paid by the building owner who is planning the building works, if the building works are solely for their benefit.
+The cost of appointing a surveyor is usually covered by the building owner, helping to minimize your expenses.

 Find a party wall surveyor in your area.